Growing Fruits and Veggies in Small Containers

 hardest

 Because of the size of the fruit on all of these listed, it’s a chore to grow them in pots.
-I have seen people grow potatoes in fabric pots but if you are wanting a large crop, you would need several of them.
-I have seen a couple of varieties of blueberry bush for pots which may work in your zone.
-Lemon trees can be grown in pots but only for a couple of years and then you will need to plant them outdoors.
+I have seen people grow potatoes in fabric pots, but if you want a large crop, you would need several of them.
+I have seen a couple of varieties of blueberry bushes for pots, which may work in your zone.
+Lemon trees can be grown in pots, but only for a couple of years, and then you will need to plant them outdoors.

 • Blueberries